Abstracts and Sessions

 When will I receive confirmation of receipt of my abstract?

-I am the presenting author of an abstract but am unable to attend the meeting.
+I am the presenting author of an abstract but am unable to attend the meeting in person.
 What should I do?

 Although the presenting author is the preferred presenter, any of the co-authors listed in the author block on the submitted abstract may present without having to notify SfN.
 The presenter must be listed as a co-author on the abstract as submitted to SfN.
 If none of the co-authors listed in the author block are able to present the abstract, the presenting author may request that their abstract be marked as "Withdrawn" or "Unable to Attend."
 Notifications will be sent to all presenting authors allowing them to make this request.